BB9086/ChatApplication/README.md

 # Chat Application - ASP.NET MVC, SignalR, Bootstrap, JavaScript, jQuery, SQL

 **About this app:** This is a sample application which shows how to build real-time chat messaging using SignalR and ASP.NET MVC.
+Entity Framework Database First Approach was used to interact with the SQL Server database.

 ## Application screenshots